nodejs/node/doc/api/stream.md

 a readable stream and the last a writable stream, forming a closed circuit.

-If passed a `Function` is must be a factory method taking a `source` `Iterable`.
+If passed a `Function` it must be a factory method taking a `source` `Iterable`.

 ```mjs